-Eligible individuals will receive additional instructions from the University via email the week of Jan.
-11.
+Eligible individuals will receive additional instructions from the University via email.

 Vaccination is not mandatory for University students or employees.
 Individuals are encouraged to speak with their primary care provider to discuss any questions prior to electing to be vaccinated.

 The vaccine will be administered in two separate doses.
 Recipients of the vaccine will receive information about their second vaccination at their initial appointment.